 Types of Check Fraud

-It is good that checkbooks are becoming extinct because they are a dangerous way for individuals to pay for items.
+It’s good that checkbooks are becoming extinct, as there are many dangers when paying with them.
 There are several types of check fraud to be aware of when you carry a checkbook around with you.

 The danger of personal checks is that one single check can contain a person’s whole financial story on it.
 How so?
 Checks usually display a person’s name, address, bank name, checking account routing number and account number.
 With this information, anyone can take over your account or purchase items with your money.